GreenteaOS/.github/CODE_OF_CONDUCT.md

 ## Contribution policy

-Contributions (aka Pull Requests) are always accepted (after successful review) from any contributor no matter their role or stance in the community, unless:
+Contributions (aka Pull Requests) are always accepted (after successful review) from any contributor **no matter their role or stance in the community**, unless:

 - Contribution (aka patch files in this context) contents is illegal or promotes violence
 - It is illegal to accept contributions from the specific individual or company